-In perfume, Ambergris is used at very low proportions, often dissolved at 1% in high proof alcohol.
+In perfume, Ambergris is used at very low proportions, often added at 1% to 3%.
 Only a small amount of this tincture is needed to lend a perfume blend a unique edge.

 To prepare a tincture of Ambergris

-Usually made in concentration of 1% to 5%, a 1% tincture of Ambergris is prepared in the ratio of 1 gram of Ambergris crushed or powdered in 99 parts 94%-96% ethanol.
+Usually made in concentration of 1% to 10%, a 1% tincture of Ambergris is prepared in the ratio of 1 gram of crushed Ambergris in 99 grams 94%-96% ethanol.
 It can be initially warmed in the water-bath to speed up dissolution of the material in the alcohol.
-When powdered, heating to 40 degrees Centigrade for 15 minutes is usually enough.
+When finely crushed, heating to 40 degrees Centigrade for 15 minutes is usually enough.
 Kept in a sealed glass jar in a warm place, the scent of this liquid will evolve for 6 or more months.
-A 3% tincture is made with 3 grams Ambergris and 97 parts alcohol, a 10% tincture with 10 parts ambergris and 90 parts alcohol etc. 6 months is the standard maceration time for Ambergris tincture.
+A 3% tincture is made with 3 grams Ambergris and 97 parts alcohol, a 10% tincture with 10 parts Ambergris and 90 parts alcohol etc. 6 months is the standard minimum maceration time for Ambergris tincture.
 Once the liquid is ready, it can be filtered through paper, bottled and kept in a cool dark place until needed.
+(Alternatively, the marc can be left in the tincture to continue maturing and one can pour off tincture as needed).
 The tincture can be gently evaporated in a shallow cloth-covered dish at room temperature to create an absolute/resinoid.
-This product is a clean and concentrated form of the material and blends easily with essential oils and alcohol.
-When used, there is no need to filter the product.
+This product is a clean and concentrated form of the material and blends easily with carrier oils, essential oils and alcohol.

 To prepare an oil of Ambergris